 One avenue of alternative dispute resolution that has recently been adopted in Tennessee is collaborative law.
 This is a new way of reaching an end to a family law matter in a respectful, cooperative way.

-Attorneys Helen Rogers and Siew-Ling Shea at Rogers, Kamm & Shea are on the cutting edge of the collaborative law movement.
+Attorneys Helen Rogers and Siew-Ling Shea at Rogers, Shea & Spanos are on the cutting edge of the collaborative law movement.
 They have been trained in all of the collaborative law processes and can provide representation in this type of resolution method to our clients in Nashville, Tennessee, and the surrounding communities.
 Though we still litigate cases when necessary, a lawyer at our firm can assess your case and needs, and explain how collaborative law may be right for you.
-Contact us today to schedule an appointment at one of our offices.

 What Is Collaborative Law?